Everybody's still obsessed with the motive of the co-pilot on that German Wings plane crash.

 He knows how to debate, and he's running for president.

-And in the old uh adage, a man with experience is never at the mercy of a man with an argument.
+And in the old adage, a man with experience is never at the mercy of a man with an argument.

-Of all of the Republicans That's kind of like a variation on the uh the old adage, never get into an argument with a few a fool.
+That's kind of like a variation on the old adage, never get into an argument with a few, a fool, because people will not be able to tell a difference.

 Exactly.